B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 Challenges of Data-Driven Marketing

-On the other hand, internal data-driven marketing agencies can mean a radical transformation for B2B organizations that are not used to operating through such complex decision-making processes.
+Implementing a solid DDM methodology can mean a radical transformation for B2B organizations that are not used to operating through complex, data-centered decision-making processes.

 Gathering high-quality data

 Sorting the wheat from the chaff is no child’s play.
-The vast amount of data flowing through the different channels of your organization demands expertise, time management, and energy consumption from your collaborators.
+The vast amount of data flowing through the different channels of your organization demands expertise, time management, and energy from your collaborators.

 First-party data refers to all of the information collected directly from your website.
-Third-party data involves information that is collected across the web.
+Third-party data involves information collected across the web.
 Both are needed to generate efficient data marketing campaigns.
-The catch lies in deciding which data providers, systems, and platforms are best suited for your business's objectives.
+The catch lies in deciding which data providers, systems, and platforms are best suited for your business’s objectives.

 Avoiding invasiveness